BU-ISCIII/relecov-platform/relecov_documentation/markdown_files/configuration.md

 # Metadata

-To define the Metadata fields, select from the top menu Configuration --> Metadata Visualization.
+Next steps is to define the Metadata fields, select from the top menu

+Configuration --> Metadata Visualization.

 You will get a form to define the fields that will show later on when uploading samples metadata.

 You can see that there is already fill with information.